PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 | Quantum Backend   | As of February 2022, only IBM and DWave are supported quantum backends and only one can be picked.
 These options are only available, if you have stored a token for the corresponding provider within your account (see [Add tokens to your account](#add-tokens-to-your-account)).
 If you are working with local simulators only (e.g., when using the `AerBackend` from qiskit or the `SimulatedAnnealingSampler` from the DWave anneal package) you can choose any backend or the option "None", since locally running code does not get affected by the choice (e.g. it is perfectly fine to run local qiskit code and having qiskit in the requirements-file when clicking on the DWave option). |
 | Pricing Plans     | Will be important for when you want to offer your service via the marketplace and charge your customers for using them.
 If you just want to test your service, you should select "Free".|

 And there you go.
 As soon as you click on "Create Service", the containerization and deployment starts.
-As soon as it's finished (as indicated in the "My Services" section with a green checkmark) you will be able to publish and test your service thoroughly.
+As soon as it's finished (as indicated in the "My Services" section with a green checkmark) you will be able to publish your service to the marketplace or for interal use and test your service thoroughly.

-## Subscribing and using Services
+## Subscribing to Services using Applications
-Whenever you want to communicate with services from the [Quantum Service Store](#quantum-service-store), you must be subscribed to them within an application.
-Applications hold all necessary information for communication with the service from an external source.
+Whenever you want to interact with services from the [Quantum Service Store](https://platform.planqk.de/marketplace/apis#), you must be subscribed to them from within an application.
+Applications hold all necessary information for a secure communicaton with the service from an external source.
 This includes a public and secret key pair, as well as a token- and service endpoint.
 The former is used for generating a Bearer token, which is required for sending requests to the latter.
-**Note:** Different applications can subscribe to the same service without additional cost (as long as the service is not subscribed as pay per use).
+Note, that different applications can subscribe to the same service without additional cost (as long as the service is not subscribed as pay per use).
+> **Important**: To test the correct behaviour of *your own services* you should publish it "for intal use".
+In order to test it, you can use any of your applications to subscribe to this service.
 ## Jobs (Prototype Feature)
 Besides ongoing and potentially long-lasting services, the PlanQK platform also provides a prototype functionality for executing jobs.
 Theses jobs are pretty similar to services except that jobs can *only* be executed via the platform and only once.